MustardForBreakfast/rubix/README.md

 ## Plans for the Future
   - Improved UX
-  - Troubleshoot UI in other browsers (initially developed for Chrome)
+  - Cross-browser support (initially developed for Chrome)
   - A more advanced solver
   - 3D rendering via D3.js